Descanonge/filefinder/docs/source/usage.rst

 .. important::

-   Adding a new filter will filter the files already scanned, and removing filters will void the cache.
+   Adding a new filter will filter the files already scanned, and removing filters will clear the cache.

 .. note::